midtown-ai/glossary/glossary/c.md

   * [Intel] - Build CPUs and now includes tensor processing in them
   * [Koniku](https://koniku.com/) - Use biological [neurons] to compete with regular computers
   * [Nvidia] - The leading supplier of [GPU]

+ Video
+  * [Wonder Dynamics] - VFX in a single click!

  {% youtube "https://www.youtube.com/watch?v=62ptqfCcizQ" %}